-event category full term short term specifications standard care management stage 3 or 4 pressure ulcer acquired pressure ulcer (stage 3 or 4) NQF after admission to a healthcare facility actual sentinel event: A 68 year-old male with history of acute and chronic respiratory failure and diagnosis of lung cancer presents.
+event category full term short term specifications standard care management any stage 3, stage 4, and unstageable pressure ulcer Excludes progression from Stage 2 to Stage 3 if NQF pressure ulcers acquired after admission/presentation to a healthcare setting Stage 2 was recognized upon admission and excludes pressure ulcers that develop in areas where deep tissue injury is documented as present on admission/presentation.
+4F actual sentinel event: A 68 year-old male with history of acute and chronic respiratory failure and diagnosis of lung cancer presents.
 Skin assessment on admission is clear.
 Nursing notes revealed redness on hospital day 14.
 On hospital day 23, patient found to have stage 4 pressure ulcer.
 Despite patient's diagnosis and co-morbidities, a pressure ulcer is not expected.